-The University is continuing to seek to improve source segregation of materials and there has been a decrease of 30% in general waste and a 26% reduction in total waste arisings compared to the previous year.
+The University is continuing to seek to improve source segregation of materials and there has been a decrease of 14% in general waste volume since 2015-16.
+11% of the total waste volume was sent to landfill in 2016-17, with the rest being recycled or used for energy generation.